The Best Budget-Friendly Places To Buy Plants

 Spring is upon us... and I think I speak for everyone when I say that the season of regrowth is much, much anticipated this year.
-Most people are excited each year for the snow to melt and frigid winds to settle down.
-But something about having a global pandemic dominating all aspects of life seems to make the winter months drag impossibly on.
+Each year its exciting when the snow melts and frigid winds settle down.
+But something about having a global pandemic dominating all aspects of life seemed to make the winter months drag impossibly on this time around.

 I am so ready for warmth in the air, sunshine that never quits, and colors popping up from plants bursting back to life.
 Which means, of course, that I'm excited for spring decorating.
-Also known as: buying more plants.
+Which really means: buying more plants.

-IKEA is great for a lot of things, especially when you're looking for home upgrades at a decently reasonable price.
-Going into this giant store and just looking around is great for inspiration and quick pick ups for household items.
+IKEA is great for a lot of things, especially when you're looking to upgrade your home for a reasonable price.
+Going into this giant store and looking around is both dangerous (for your wallet and trunk size) and inspirational.
 While IKEA might typically make you think of furniture, cabinets, and random household supplies, I accidently discovered the greatness of the IKEA plant section and stand by it to this day.